TomBladsjo/MARB/README.md

 # MARB
-### - a dataset for studying Marked Attribute Reporting Bias
+### A dataset for studying Marked Attribute Reporting Bias

 This repository contains the code used for dataset creation and model evaluation in the Master's thesis "Don't Mention the Norm -- On the Relationship Between Reporting Bias and Social Bias in Humans and Language Models".